 Vireo Health is a physician-founded, patient-focused company dedicated to providing best-in-class cannabis-based products and unrivaled care.
 We integrate best-in-class medical, scientific, and engineering practices into the cannabis industry.
 We are committed to creating safe, all-natural cannabis-based products and a compassionate patient experience.
-Pending the successful completion of five pending acquisitions, the Company will operate in 11 states — Minnesota, New York, Pennsylvania, Maryland, Ohio, Rhode Island, Arizona, Massachusetts, Nevada, New Mexico and Puerto Rico.
+Pending the successful completion of four pending acquisitions, the Company will operate in 10 states — Minnesota, New York, Pennsylvania, Maryland, Ohio, Rhode Island, Arizona, Massachusetts, New Mexico and Puerto Rico.

 As an emergency medicine physician, I saw firsthand that opioids are overused, frequently abused and too often result in fatal overdoses.
 Medical cannabis is a safer, less addictive alternative.